woumjai/Assignment01_4-Koma/README.md

 <!-- Abstract -->
 ## Abstract
-Your abstract here: 50 words here.

-As AI integrates into daily life, its misinterpretations reveal limitations and risks.
-This paper examines AI-generated errors through a case study of a misinterpreted cooking request.
-These mistakes underscore the need for human oversight, as unchecked AI content can lead to misinformation, flawed decisions, and misplaced trust in algorithms.
+This paper examines AI-generated errors through a case study of an image-generation mistake, where an AI-created portrait features an excessive number of fingers while maintaining realistic textures and lighting.
+These anatomical distortions reveal flaws in AI’s pattern recognition and inability to grasp human aesthetics, underscoring the need for oversight to prevent misinformation and misplaced trust.

 Example of how to make a list:
 There are many great README templates available on GitHub.